2.c.2) Space-time relation and velocity

 In this case, description of physical reality is, in our opinion, mistaken, because it implicitly incorporates inertia of light.
 The thought experiment caught our attention because a concept often discussed in this area is precisely that of inertial and non-inertial systems.

-Another very intriguing aspect, and quite frightening, is that if the academy is using a thought experiment as an example, it must be because it does not have a more appropriate physical experiment.
+Another very intriguing aspect, and quite frightening, is that if the academia is using a thought experiment as an example, it must be because it does not have a more appropriate physical experiment.
 We would say that reality is not how it seems in the following thought experiment:

 “On a spaceship, a ray of light is shot out in a perpendicular direction to that of the ship.
 The ray hits a mirror and goes back to its initial point; an observer on the spacecraft will see both the outward and return journeys in a perpendicular direction to the movement of the ship.
 On the contrary, because the spacecraft is moving at great speed, an observer on Earth would see the movement of the light ray as a zigzag.
 In other words, the distance traveled will be greater for him than for the observer on the ship”.

-We believe the speed of light is additive to that of Earth gravity field, but not to that of a train; in space, the same would occur concerning its gravity field –aether luminiferous–, but not to the speed of a spacecraft.
+We believe the speed of light is additive to that of Earth gravity field, but not to that of a train; in space, the same would occur concerning its gravity field –LUM aether–, but not to the speed of a spacecraft.

 The rest is easy.
 If one admits the constancy of the speed of light and assumes the inertia in its first trajectory and the return journey, the distance will be larger on the spacecraft than in the Earth.
 Then, the only possible solution is to make time relative and to invent relativistic space-time.